rebeccawalters95/TMCS-2019/outlines/1_lists_and_dictionaries.md

 will print the same output.

 You can also create a string from a list of letters.
-For this, you need to import and use the "string" module from python

-    $ import string
     $ a = ['h', 'e', 'l', 'l', 'o']
     $ print(a)
     ['h', 'e', 'l', 'l', 'o']

+    $ separator = ' '
-    $ s = string.join(a)
+    $ s = separator.join(a)
     $ print(s)
     'h e l l o'

-Note that string.join has added a space between each letter.
-Using help() we can see how to remove this space
+This joins the elements of "a" around the string in "separator".
+That string can be any string, including an empty one.

-    $ help(string.join)
+    $ separator = ''
-    Help on function join in module string:

-    join(words, sep=' ')
-        join(list [,sep]) -> string

-        Return a string composed of the words in list, with intervening occurrences of sep.
-The default separator is a single space.

-        (joinfields and join are synonymous)

-    $ s = string.join(a, "")
+    $ s = separator.join(a)
     $ s
     'hello'